Firstbloodio/fullstack-developer-hiring-exercise/README.md

 - Add server-side validation for the registration data
   - Validation must catch basic error cases
-  - Saved phone numbers must be normalized by removing any spaces or dashes or other special characters users may use when entering a phone number, like `+15551231234`
+  - Saved phone numbers must be normalized by removing any spaces or dashes or other special characters users may use when entering a phone number - the string going to the database must look like `+15551231234`
   - The registration screen must be user friendly and correctly reflect any given input error back to the user, preferably to the related input field